Mormonism and Nicene Christianity: Salvation

-Although the LDS Church has never officially adopted a doctrine of soteriology, most Mormons accept the doctrine of salvation formulated by B. H. Roberts, John A. Widstoe and James E. Talmage in the early 20th century.
-In contrast to early Mormons, modern Mormons generally reject the idea of original sin.
+Although the LDS Church has never officially adopted a doctrine of soteriology, most Latter-day Saints accept the doctrine of salvation formulated by B. H. Roberts, John A. Widstoe and James E. Talmage in the early 20th century.
+In contrast to early Latter-day Saints, modern Latter-day Saints generally reject the idea of original sin.
 The Fall of Man is viewed not as a curse but as part of God's Plan of Salvation.

-Mormons believe they must not only have faith and repent but also be baptized (by immersion and by an authorised priesthood holder within the Church) and bring forth good works.
-Mormons consider their weekly Eucharist (the Sacrament) as a means of renewing their baptismal covenant and being repeatedly cleansed from sin.
+Latter-day Saints believe they must not only have faith and repent but also be baptized (by immersion and by an authorised priesthood holder within the Church) and bring forth good works.
+Latter-day Saints consider their weekly Eucharist (the Sacrament) as a means of renewing their baptismal covenant and being repeatedly cleansed from sin.
 Although the grace of Jesus plays a role in salvation, each Mormon must "work out his own salvation" through Jesus Christ.
-Mormons believe that people not baptized during their lifetime may accept salvation in the afterlife through the Mormon practice of baptism for the dead.
+Latter-day Saints believe that people not baptized during their lifetime may accept salvation in the afterlife through the Mormon practice of baptism for the dead.
 Although the Book of Mormon rejected the doctrine of universal reconciliation, Smith taught that damnation was a temporary state (for all but the Sons of Perdition) from which the wicked would ultimately escape after they had paid for their sins, to be resurrected into one of the two lesser kingdoms of glory.

-Mormonism takes an extended view of Christian perfection, asserting that through the grace of Jesus, Mormons may become perfectly sanctified and thereby literally become gods or achieve a state known as exaltation.
-To achieve exaltation, Mormons must remain obedient to the teachings of Jesus, receive all the ordinances (or sacraments), which includes baptism, confirmation, receiving the Melchizedek priesthood (for males), the temple endowment, and being sealed to a spouse.
+Mormonism takes an extended view of Christian perfection, asserting that through the grace of Jesus, Latter-day Saints may become perfectly sanctified and thereby literally become gods or achieve a state known as exaltation.
+To achieve exaltation, Latter-day Saints must remain obedient to the teachings of Jesus, receive all the ordinances (or sacraments), which includes baptism, confirmation, receiving the Melchizedek priesthood (for males), the temple endowment, and being sealed to a spouse.
 Smith also introduced a second anointing ritual, whose participants, upon continued obedience, were sealed to exaltation, but this was not an essential ordinance.